Biggest fuck up?

-I won’t be surprised if the biggest fuck-up is yet to happen as I have multiple failures since I founded my first tech company in 2004.
+I won’t be surprised if the biggest fuck-up is yet to happen, as I have had multiple failures since I founded my first tech company in 2004.

 In some respect, failures define who you are.
 Maybe I can share the story of what happened with my first tech company.
 Immediately after finishing my Executive MBA at Manchester Business School, I joined a tech startup as an investor employee, investing £50k into the business.

 Once joined, and just before investing the cash, I found out that the business had a massive black hole.
 I withheld my investment, and so did others who joined with me, resulting in the company going into voluntary liquidation.

 Then I decided I could refine the concept and build a tech startup.
 How wrong I was.

 I lost a bigger fortune over the next 2 years, making mistake after mistake, including hiring another MBA for sales, who couldn’t even secure a single sales meeting.
 Another fuck up was outsourcing the design and build of the product to the same company.
 After many attempts and spending my life savings, my partner acknowledged their inability to deliver.
 By then, I had negotiated a £250k debt finance to take the company forward but realised it was better to call it a day than go through the same pain again.

 After two years of hard work and multiple setbacks, I accepted defeat.
 Out of this mess came some positives:

 - Finding the co-founder, a CEO of a competitor of my failed startup for my next startup, edocr.com, which also had its share of cockups, but ended with a successful Exit in 2015.

 - Went on to build Manchester’s tech ecosystem through Northern Startup 2.0, which eventually became Techcelerate (2006 to 2013).